opichon/propel-s3object-behavior/README.md

 Header("Location: " . $url);
 ```

+This approach has 2 benefits:
+  * It will reduce confusion for your users,  who may not understand why they are being redirected to AWS.
+  * From a security point of view, it allows you to create very short-lived presigned urls (the default is 5 minutes, but it can possibly be reduced even further). because the presigned url is generated for each request, this causes minimal inconvenience for the user (if the page is too old, he can simply refresh it), while making sure that the link generated, if it is ever obtained by anyone, will be useless.

 ### Using defaults

-The S3Object allows you to use a different buvcket, or even region, for each object instance.
+The S3Object allows you to use a different bucket, or even region, for each object instance.
 Nevertheless, in most cases, all objects will share the same region and bucket.
 These can be set as defaults in several ways:

 The first way is to update your table and set the appropriate values as defaults.
 This approach is simple, but has a potentially serious weakness: the defaults apply to all development environments.
 That is, using a different bucket during development and for production requires some messy switching.